dreadsd/basic-grid/README.md

 ```
 Define a custom height for the columns if you want to exclude the row class.

+You can use the `.clearfix` class in the parent container.

 Media queries:
 `.col-<breakpoint>-[1|...]`
 |Breakpoint|  Size  |